 Training in how to work in multicultural team settings

 Introduction to how fine arts, global cultures and the business world intersect

 Minimum 2.75 GPA

 Enrolled at least part-time at Baruch College for the entire semester

 The application deadline for the spring 2024 semester is Tuesday, February 6, 2024.
 You will need to use your Baruchmail address to access the application.

 For additional information contact:

 Tel: (646) 312-2073

-To qualify for a Global Student Certificate, candidates must complete a minimum of five GSC designated events, participate in the Group Research Project, attend at least five of six arts lectures, submit seven completed map quizzes, and submit a portfolio of written material.
+To qualify for a Global Student Certificate, candidates must attend 6 briefings with 3 short written assignments, participate in the Audio Reflection Project, attend an online arts lecture, and submit seven completed map quizzes.
 Upon completion of the GSC program, students will be awarded a Global Student Certificate from the Weissman Center for International Business.